joshua-nugent/PQL_Quad/README.md

 # PQL_Quad

 Repo for Fall 2018 work on problems with PQL estimation.
+Not currently well organized; just a backup.